interstitialRedirectModalTitle

 Roots from the rainforest

-One does not need to look far to envision what the future of the Great Bear Sea PFP could entail.
-That’s because this massive initiative was developed along the shores of the Great Bear Rainforest, home to the world’s first working PFP model.
+One doesn't need to travel far from the Great Bear Sea to find an example of what success could look like.
+Intertwined with the sea is the neighboring Great Bear Rainforest, home to the world’s first working PFP model.

 In 2007, the Great Bear Rainforest PFP established co-governance and secured long-term financing for conservation of 6.4 million hectares (15.8 million acres) of coastal temperate rainforest home to ancient cedars, coastal sea wolves and spirit bears, a subspecies of black bear with a recessive gene of pure white fur.